Jacky222334/GCLS-CAT2/manuscript/manuscript_consolidated.md

 #### Gender Congruence and Life Satisfaction Scale (GCLS)

-The GCLS, originally developed and validated in English by Jones et al. (2019), is a comprehensive 38-item self-report measure designed specifically for transgender and gender diverse populations.
+The GCLS, originally developed and validated by Jones et al. (2019), is a comprehensive 38-item self-report measure designed specifically for transgender populations.
 The instrument assesses seven distinct domains: Psychological functioning (7 items), Genitalia (5 items), Social gender role recognition (5 items), Physical and emotional intimacy (4 items), Chest (5 items), Other secondary sex characteristics (6 items), and Life satisfaction (6 items).
 Additionally, two composite scores can be calculated: Gender congruence (C1-GC) and Gender-related mental well-being and life satisfaction (C2-MH).

 Items are rated on a 5-point Likert scale ranging from 1 (always) to 5 (never), with lower scores indicating better outcomes.
+No reverse scoring was required as all items maintained consistent directionality.
 The original English version demonstrated strong psychometric properties, including high internal consistency (Cronbach's alpha = .77-.95), good convergent validity with established measures, and robust test-retest reliability over a 4-week period (r = .87).
-The seven-factor structure was confirmed through both exploratory and confirmatory factor analyses, explaining 78% of the total variance.
+The seven-factor structure was confirmed through both exploratory and confirmatory factor analyses, explaining 78% of total variance.
 The scale has been validated across diverse transgender populations at different transition stages.

 #### Short Form Health Survey (SF-12)